Summer Work

 to the Course

 The AP English Language and Composition concerns what author John McPhee calls “the literature of fact.”
 The course emphasizes close reading and rhetorical analysis of nonfiction, argument, synthesis, and composition.
 Over the summer, we want you to begin working with some quality nonfiction texts that will help you develop your appreciation of rhetoric and elements of argument.
-The summer work involves a reading packet comprised of a three nonfiction readings and On Writing, a book.
+The summer work involves a reading packet comprised of five nonfiction readings and and an assignment to write about a visual medium- most likely a movie review.

 Your summer work will be used at various times throughout the course.
 In case you encounter any problems with materials contact Mr. Palmer <palmers@link75.org> or Mr. Prince <princej@link75.org>.